 Webhooks for Inbound SMS messages

 As soon as you've confirmed the webhook settings, we'll start sending webhook notifications to you webhook URL whenever an SMS is received to your number.
-The following information outlines how the information will be sent to you, and details about what each field means in relation to the event.
+The following information outlines how the data will be sent to you, and details about what each field means in relation to the event.

 {